douglaz/psl/Releasing-a-New-Stable-Version.md

 If you are updating the master branch, update the latest stable version number listed on the [[version page | Versions]], the [[version changing page | changing versions]], the [[example installation page | Installing examples]], and the [[new project page | Creating a new project]].

-If the master branch is upstream of the new stable version, it is easy.
+If you are updating the master branch, it should already be upstream of the new stable version.
 Substituting the working branch name for WORKING_BRANCH, simply run the following commands:

 ```sh
 git checkout master
 git pull origin WORKING_BRANCH
 git push
 ```

-This will advance the master branch.
-If, however, the master branch is not upstream, **TODO: WRITE THIS AND TEST IT**

 ## Deleting the working branch